SchulteDev/SchulteDev/schulte-development_de/companies/early-freelancing-projects.md

 - Improved team velocity and software quality by establishing robust development standards.
 - Enabled efficient testing and build processes through Docker integration.

+**Client Testimonials:**

+> "His technical knowledge of PHP, Java and code metrics is outstanding.
+Mr. Schulte has worked very
+> sustainably thanks to his numerous constructive suggestions for test development.
+We were able to
+> benefit from his extensive experience and excellent training."
+>
+> *— Dieter Granitzki, CTO AffiliCon GmbH (2015)*

+> "Mr Schulte completed all the tasks we requested to our complete satisfaction.
+In addition to his
+> impeccable professional qualifications, Mr Schulte is characterised by his friendliness and his
+> ability to work in a team.
+I consider him to be an excellent software developer who can be
+> integrated very quickly into existing teams."
+>
+> *— Dieter Granitzki, CTO AffiliCon GmbH (2015)*

 **Key Technologies:**
 Java, Spring Boot, PHP, AWS (EC2, S3), Jenkins, Atlassian Bamboo, Docker, PHPUnit, MySQL.